How Many Words Should a Book Be?

-Unnecessarily high word counts for book manuscripts can also indicate writers' desire to unload or unleash every possible thought or book idea they have ever had into one, all encompassing work.
+Unnecessarily high word counts for book manuscripts can also indicate writers' desire to unload or unleash every possible thought or book idea they have ever had into one, all-encompassing work.

 Maybe they believe that this is their one shot at writing a book and don't want to leave out anything.
 At the risk of sounding gross, maybe they do this because they think that vomiting the entire knowledge and creative contents of their brains into one book will make them appear talented and all-knowing.
 Either way, these high word count works can come off as unfocused, amateur messes.

-The most commercially successful authors usually write multiple books, even series of books, to keep their fans engaged—and financially supporting their work—for years to come.
+The most commercially successful authors usually write multiple books, even a series of books, to keep their fans engaged—and financially supporting their work—for years to come.
 Think of your books as if they were movie franchises, with one book building interest in the next.
 Break up super long manuscripts into relevant installments in your own book "franchise."

-Put Your Nonfiction Book on a Word Count Diet
+Put Your Nonfiction Book on a Word-Count Diet

 When I get a high volume nonfiction book manuscripts to critique or edit (usually upwards of 80,000), I can almost bet that I'll find a lot of overused examples and stories.